Mentorship

 • Organizational needs

-In this section, we’ll highlight seven types of mentoring that account for diverse mentoring needs, modern workplace settings, encompass various structures, and cater to different goals.
-For each type, you’ll also find benefits, uses, and the best way to use a specific style.
+In this section, we’ll highlight seven mentorship styles that account for diverse mentoring needs, modern workplace settings, encompass various structures, and cater to different goals.
+Many of these styles can be customized to support career development programs.
+For each type, you’ll also find benefits, downsides, and the best way to use a specific style.

 1. Coaching

-Coaching is one of the many mentoring styles that involves a mentor guiding a mentee through challenges, providing feedback, and helping set and achieve specific goals for skill development.
+Coaching is one of the many mentoring styles that involves a mentor guiding a mentee through challenges, providing feedback, and helping set and achieve specific goals and skill competencies.
+This mentorship style doesn’t necessarily need to involve a senior mentor and junior mentee either.
+Peer coaching is just one of the ways you can tailor this mentoring style to your company and employee needs.

 • Benefits – Enhances specific skills, improves performance, and encourages goal achievement.